grantmwilliams/Project-Euler-Solutions/README.md

 # Project-Euler-Solutions
-My Solutions to Project Euler Questions

-I plan on starting with Matlab and moving to other languages: possibly fortran, CUDA, haskell, or python.
+ This repo is a collection of my solutions to the Project Euler problems using Matlab.